 Factories have several existing mechanisms, such as anonymous complaint boxes, for workers to report their grievances or suggestions.
-However, there is a new wave of external technology-enabled tools that are now being rolled out.
+However, they don't provide regular updates on status of their complaints, actions taken etc. We utilise a new wave of external technology-enabled tools that are now being rolled out for worker voice.

 Will workers be open to sending an SMS or downloading a mobile application to talk to their managers?
 Is there a business case to this?